Annual Training on the Regulation of Energy Utilities

 - Quiz: A self-assessment quiz will give participants an overview of the content and will give them information about the knowledge level

-- Reading and video material: the most updated material will be provided by the instructor of each module.
-The self-study materials let participants find out and understand the content of each module
+- Reading and video material: the most updated material will be provided by the instructor of each lesson.
+The self-study materials let participants find out and understand the content of each lesson

 - Assignments: Following the provided material, participants will be asked to submit two assignments.
 Individual feedback will be provided to participants